heuer/segno/README.rst

     >>> qr.save('up-jumped-the-devil.svg', scale=10, dark='darkblue')

-If the content to encode is small enough, a Micro QR Code is generated:
+If the content to encode is small enough, a Micro QR code is generated:

 .. code-block:: python